eyewriter/eyewriter/eyeWriterTracker/ReadMe.txt

-README 6/3/2010 by ito
+README 6/12/2010 by ito + kyle
 EyeWriter Remote Eye Tracker

-To use realtime eye tracking system, you need a camera and IR LEDs and some electronics parts.
+To use this realtime eye tracking system, you need a camera and IR LEDs and some electronics hardware.
-For the information for the hardware, see this (for now). http://collab.eyewriter.org/?p=123 http://collab.eyewriter.org/?p=102
+For information on the hardware, please see (for now): http://collab.eyewriter.org/?p=123 http://collab.eyewriter.org/?p=102

+Arduino code for driving the hardware is at /StrobeEye/StrobeEye.pde

-This software is made by openFrameworks and based on the original EyeWriter software. about openFrameworks, eyeWriter project please check this. http://www.openframeworks.cc/ http://www.eyewriter.org/
+This software is made with Open Frameworks and based on the original EyeWriter software.

-Following openFrameworks AddOns are needed.
+For more information about Open Frameworks and the Eye Writer project please see: http://www.openframeworks.cc/ http://www.eyewriter.org/

+To compile the code, the following openFrameworks addons are needed:
 - ofxDirList
 - ofxVectorMath
 - ofxXmlSettings
 - ofxOpenCv

 Note: